Get your hot water faster with a CHILIPEPPER PUMP and save time, water, energy and MONEY!

 There are several manufacturers of hybrid water heaters that use a combination storage tank and tankless water heater.
-The idea is to eliminate some of the problems associated with tankless water heaters while still taking advantage of the positive side of tankless heaters like high energy efficiency and endless hot water.
+The idea is to eliminate some of the problems associated with tankless water heaters while still taking advantage of the

 By using a much smaller tank the standby losses are much smaller than those associated with a full sized gas storage tank type water heater.